Kirill-H-FrontEnd/WebPoster-NextJs/README.md

 ## 🛠 Technologies Used

-We've assembled quite the tech stack to bring Express to life:
+We've assembled quite the tech stack to bring WebPoster to life:

 - `React`
 - `NextJs`